Hard disk failures | Logical and Mechanical failures

 Deleted file recoveryFiles deleted from system drives and backup drives can be recovered.
 Files deleted from Recycle bin are also recovered via this method.
 If the file size is smaller than the cluster size (clusters are commonly 32 KB, but it varies with drive size) you should get a 100% recovered file as you do not actually need the FAT entry.
 Larger files are usually allocated in consecutive clusters, and most data recovery software assumes this when it rebuilds files without a FAT entry.
 This will work for most types of files, but runs into problems with files that grow over time.
 Files like this are invariably fragmented, allocating consecutively is impossible due to other files taking the intermediate clusters.
 There are some important files that fall into this category, such as Databases, Email files, large text documents, and directories.

-Formatted and over-written data recoveryFormatted drives and partitions that may have been overwritten by new data come under extremely difficult recovery procedures.
-Use of disk should be suspended immediately to allow higher chance of successful recovery
+Formatted and over-written data recoveryFormatted drives and partitions that may have been overwritten by new data especially Operating System come under extremely difficult recovery procedures.
+Use of disk should be suspended immediately to allow higher chance of successful recovery.
+Forensic recovery may be deployed as an option in this case.

-Encryption recoveryHard disk partitions, files and folders may be encrypted prior to disk collapse.
-This is extremely complex recovery.
-Unwritten hard disk data is essential in recovery of encrypted devices
+Encryption recoveryHard disk partitions, files and folders may be encrypted prior to disk collapse by commercial applications such as BitLocker, VeraCrypt and GNU Privacy Guard.
+This is an extremely complex recovery procedure.
+Unwritten hard disk data is essential in recovery of encrypted devices.
+Some iOS devices will come under such recovery scenarios.

 What should you avoid: